 Graduate medical education (GME) is the continuation of formal training for physicians after they have completed medical school.
 GME includes residency programs and fellowship programs for sub-specialty training after residency.
 GME training prepares physicians for the independent practice of medicine in their selected specialty.

-The GME Office works closely with the Designated Institutional Official (DIO), the GME Committee, program directors, faculty, program coordinators and affiliated hospitals in order to ensure a high quality educational experience and exceptional work environment for over 470 residents and clinical fellows who are pursuing specialty and sub-specialty training.
+The GME Office works closely with the Designated Institutional Official (DIO), the GME Committee, program directors, faculty, program coordinators and affiliated hospitals in order to ensure a high quality educational experience and exceptional work environment for almost 500 residents and clinical fellows who are pursuing specialty and sub-specialty training.

 For any questions, please contact: